 Climate change occurs when changes in the earth's climate system result in new weather patterns that remain in place for an extended period of time.

 Rising levels of carbon dioxide and other greenhouse gases, such as methane, create a 'greenhouse effect' in the atmosphere, trapping the sun's energy and causing the earth, and in particular the oceans, to warm.

 We can all rise to the challenge of reducing our own carbon footprint.
 This is the amount of carbon dioxide and other gas released by an individual's lifestyle or by an organisation into the atmosphere which cannot be absorbed by the reducing number of trees and other vegetation.

 Following the declaration of the climate and ecological Emergency, a low carbon and sustainability specialist was appointed to support the Climate and Ecological Emergency Working Group which is in the process of producing a Carbon Action Plan.

 In order to work out the most effective measures to be included in the action plan, Laser Energy was commissioned to produce a report to show the main sources of greenhouse gas emissions for the council's own estate.

 This report showed that the council's use of gas was particularly high - partly due to the number of sheltered housing blocks in the area.
 It also highlighted significant emissions from the council's grey fleet (staff cars).

-The Carbon Action Plan will be a living document with regular reviews.
+The Carbon Action Plan will be regularly reviewed.

 A presentation about our grounds maintenance team's environmental responsibility, including its biodiversity work, was shown to the climate and ecological emergency working group.
 View the slides.